Have a Cavity? Here's What To Do Next

 ●Tooth extraction: In cases where the tooth has become so badly decayed there is no way of restoring it, it will need to be removed.
 If you have to undergo a tooth extraction, there are a number of options for replacing the missing tooth, including a dental implant or bridge.

-If you’re concerned about cavities or need advice on next steps, contact the Apple Dental team today.
+If you’re concerned about cavities or need advice on next steps, contact our team today.